A rigorous introduction to linear models: Gaussian Process from Zero-Mean Prior Model

-Thus we can sample functions from $p(\bgast | \bXast)$.
-By sampling functions, we mean the realizations of the output values given the inputs (possibly finite or infinite number of samples) and the distribution of it.
-And this is the meaning of distribution over functions.
+Therefore, we can sample functions from $p(\bgast \mid \bXast)$, where each sample represents a possible function evaluated at the test inputs $\bXast$.
+By sampling functions, we mean generating realizations of output values corresponding to the given input points (possibly finite or infinite number of samples) and its distribution.
+This is precisely what is meant by a \textit{distribution over functions}.